prezly/content-format-js/README.md

     }
     ```

-2. `Node` objects represent any kind of rich content in a document (block or inline).
+2. `Element` objects represent any kind of rich content in a document (block or inline).
-   All nodes have `type` property:
+   All elements have `type` property:

     ```ts
-    interface Node {
+    interface Element {
         type: string;
     }
     ```

-3. Some nodes may contain other nodes or text objects as children,
+3. Some elements may be composed of other nodes and therefore have `children` array property:
-   we call them `Element` nodes.

     ```ts
-    interface Element extends Node {
+    interface ComposedElement extends Element {
-        children: (Element | Node | Text)[];
+        children: Node[];
     }
     ```

-5. `Document` – the object containing the whole content structure.
+4. `Document` – the object containing the whole content structure.
+   All top-level nodes inside a document are always block-level *Elements*.

     ```ts
     interface Document extends Element {